Elements-Agency/benjaminjyoung/content/artwork/standoff/index.md

 title: Standoff
 description: Standoff is a watercolor painting of two silhouettes standing in a golden field, highlighting the tenseness of the couple.
 alt: This watercolor painting depicts two silhouetted figures standing apart in a vast, golden field under a cloudy sky, creating a mood of quiet tension and isolation against a distant mountainous backdrop.
-progress: This one was pretty straight forward.
-I started it originally to test a new technique of using masking liquid to help paint grass.
-Plus my lack of grass detailing in Howard's Hills left me hungry to paint something new to try it out.
-I blocked in the shapes, and from there it was just a matter of layering up the details and deepening the values.
 author: Benjamin J. Young

 aliases: [/standoff, /artwork/stand-off]